dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 improve the interaction between external applications and GitHub.
 Users can grant a GitHub app specific permissions on the repos and/or organizations of their choosing.
-When events occur on the GitHub repos, e.g., creating a new release, the GitHub App issues notifications.
+When events occur on the GitHub repos, e.g., creating a new release, the GitHub app issues notifications.

 Why have a Dockstore GitHub App?
 --------------------------------

-Without a GitHub App, Dockstore does not know when you have modified a GitHub repository.
+Without a GitHub app, Dockstore does not know when you have modified a GitHub repository.

 For example, take the case when you first add a workflow to Dockstore